Urvi922/Me/README.md

   <img align="center" src="https://media.giphy.com/media/AbuQeC846WKOs/giphy.gif" width="400px">

   # About Me : 👩🏻‍💻
   ##### Recently graduted from Uiversity of Waterloo with Masters in Engineering in Electrical and Computer Engineering.
-I am passionate about Machine Learning and Data Anaylsis.
-I have experience of working with Python, R language, Octave languages.
+I am passionate about creating new things.
+I have hands on experience with Python, R language, Octave, HTML, SQL.
 Also, gained knowledge on AI/ML algorithms such as CNN, RNN, KNN, K-means, Decision Trees to name a few and to apply that knowledge I have done various projects which can be found in my GitHub Profile.
-I have gained also knowledge on Data Cleaning and Data Analysis while working on all the projects.In case you want to reach out and connect, this is my <a href="https://www.linkedin.com/in/urvi-patel-797795119/">Linkedin</a> Profile.
+I have gained also knowledge on Data Cleaning and Data Analysis while working on all the projects.
+Currently, learning about web development and working on NodeJS projects.

+  In case you want to reach out and connect, this is my <a href="https://www.linkedin.com/in/urvi-patel-797795119/">Linkedin</a> Profile.

 # 🔧 Technologies & Tools
 <p>